Lindharden/DISCO2-module-template/README.md

 # DISCO2-module-template

-Follow this guide for developing a module for the DISCO2 Image Processing Pipeline
+Follow this guide for developing a module for the DISCO2 Image Processing Pipeline.

+Start by creating a new repository from this template by clicking the "Use this template" button at the top-right of the GitHub page.

 ## Prerequisites